revdotcom/reverb-self-hosted/onprem-api/README.md

 ## Submitting a Job for Transcription

 Once both the `Gateway` and `Workers` images are running, you can submit a file by making a `POST` request to `/speechtotext/v1/jobs` endpoint of the `Gateway` container with the proper parameters in the request body.
 Once the job is submitted, the user can query the status of the job and transcript via the API exposed in the `Gateway`.
-Outlined in the section titled `API Reference` is an overview of the available endpoints and features for On Prem V2.
-As On Prem V2 is meant to keep near feature parity with the Cloud API, the precise API and model documentation can be found in the [Cloud API Reference](https://rev.ai/docs).
+Outlined in the section titled `API Reference` is an overview of the available endpoints and features for On Prem.
+As On Prem is meant to keep near feature parity with the Cloud API, the precise API and model documentation can be found in the [Cloud API Reference](https://rev.ai/docs).

 ## Gateway Workflow